DHTMLX/docs-suite/docs/grid/api/grid_autoheight_config.md

 });
 ~~~

+The autoheight of a zone is ignored when [`headerRowHeight`](grid/api/grid_headerrowheight_config.md)/[`footerRowHeight`](grid/api/grid_footerrowheight_config.md) is set as an array: in that case the height of each level is defined by the corresponding array item, and only the *"auto"* items fit their content.

 #### Take into account the information below:

 - to optimize performance, you should specify `htmlEnable: true` in the configuration object of the column which contains HTML content